babiaxr/aframe-babia-components/docs/HOW_TO_CHARTS.md

     - `x-axis`: the field of the data filtered by `filterdata` that will define the tags of the x-axis of the chart (as a keys).
 (Make sure that this field has unique values!)
     - `height`: the **numeric** field of the data filtered by `filterdata` that will define the height of the bars.

-2. Finally, add the component `simplebarchart` (with its optional params if you want):
+2. Finally, add the component `geosimplebarchart` (with its optional params if you want):

 ![Example](https://i.imgur.com/RZBaaPg.png)